drbap/magicuser-theme-for-obsidian/README.md

 2. Select theme color using the first slider: **color**.
 3. Adjust the level of **saturation** using the second slider (turn this one closer to zero to greyish tones).

-Quick and User-Friendly: The Chroma Amulet preset theme streamlines the theme personalization process, allowing you to create your favorite theme workspace colors effortlessly (using 1 or 2 sliders).

-- **Automatic adjustment**: The Chroma Amulet preset automatically changes the color of various interface elements.
-This includes:
-  - Icons,
-  - Vault name,
-  - Inline title,
-  - Code punctuation,
-  - Sidebars and other UI elements.

 > MagicUser Chroma Amulet theme **does not affect your accent color**.
 So you can still use your favorite accent color with your chosen theme colors.

 ### MagicUser Accent Theme